Purina Resident Research Awards

 • Duclos et al. (2020), University College Dublin; Splenic microRNA expression profiles in dogs with non-associative immune-mediated haemolytic anaemia–A pilot study.

-• Hawkes et al. (2021), University of Edinburgh; Aspartame for the prevention of chemotherapy induced diarrhoea in dogs: A pilot study.
+• Hawkes et al. (2021), The University of Edinburgh; Aspartame for the prevention of chemotherapy induced diarrhoea in dogs: A pilot study.

-• Rodrigues et al. (2019) University of Liège; Antibiotic discontinuation in dogs with acute aspiration pneumonia based on normal CRP and clinical improvement
+• Rodrigues et al. (2019), University of Liège; Antibiotic discontinuation in dogs with acute aspiration pneumonia based on normal CRP and clinical improvement.

-• Thalmeier et al. (2020), Justus-Liebig-University of Giessen; Assessment of the effect of inflammation on the quality of glycaemic control, insulin sensitivity and β-cell function in diabetic cats
+• Thalmeier et al. (2020), Justus-Liebig-University of Giessen; Assessment of the effect of inflammation on the quality of glycaemic control, insulin sensitivity and β-cell function in diabetic cats.